Victoire Thivisol

 Victoire Thivisol (born 6 July 1991) is a French film actress.

-She first gained acclaim as a child coping with her mother's death in Ponette, becoming the youngest actress to win the Volpi Cup for Best Actress at the Venice Film Festival.
+She first gained acclaim at the age of four in the role of a child coping with her mother's death in Ponette, becoming the youngest actress to win the Volpi Cup for Best Actress at the Venice Film Festival.
 She later went on to star in Children of the Century and Chocolat (2000), both as the daughter of Juliette Binoche.
 In 2007, she was cast in Les grands s'allongent par terre (2008).
 The director, Emmanuel Saget, was so impressed with her that he rewrote the film around her character.